m-omidi/m-omidi.github.io/index.md

     hyphens: auto;
     font-size: 0.9em;
     color: #ffffff;">

-    A technical path began in vocational school, where a practice-centered education in electrical engineering built the foundation for a hands-on and solution-oriented mindset.
-Early exposure to industrial systems shaped the view of engineering as a practical craft closely tied to real-world challenges.
+  With a foundation in vocational training and extensive hands-on experience, I have built a career in electrical engineering focused on practical problem-solving, automation, and system-level analysis.
+My journey includes diverse industrial projects as well as international research experience, which broadened my technical perspective and analytical skills.
   </p>

   <p style="text-align: justify;